Terry A. Davis: Early life and career

-Onset of illness and spiritual awakening
+Onset of mental illness

-Davis grew up Catholic, but was an atheist for some of his adult life before experiencing what he called a "revelation from God".
-Starting in 1996, Davis was admitted to a psychiatric ward approximately every six months due to reoccurring manic episodes.
-In March, he had begun experiencing regular manic episodes and developed delusions centering around space aliens and government agents.
+Davis became an atheist and described himself as a scientific materialist until experiencing what he called a "revelation from God".
+Starting in 1996, Davis was admitted to a psychiatric ward around every six months for reoccurring manic episodes, which began in March.
+He also developed beliefs centering around space aliens and government agents.
 According to Davis, he attributed a profound quality to the Rage Against the Machine lyric "some of those that work forces are the same that burn crosses" and recalled "I started seeing people following me around in suits and stuff.
 It just seemed something was strange."
-He started donating large sums of money to charity organizations, something he had never done before.
+He donated large sums of money to charity organizations, something he had never done before.
 Later, he surmised, "that act [probably] caused God to reveal Himself to me and saved me."

-Soon afterward, out of fear of the suited figures he believed to be following him, Davis left town and drove hundreds of miles south with no destination.
-After becoming convinced that his car radio was communicating with him, he dismantled his vehicle (apparently in a search for tracking devices he believed were hidden on it) and threw his keys into the desert.
-He walked aimlessly along the side of the highway, where he was then picked up by an officer.
-Davis escaped from the patrol vehicle, broke his collarbone, and was then taken to a hospital.
-Distressed about a conversation over artifacts found on his X-ray scans, interpreted by him as "alien artifacts", he ran from the hospital and attempted to carjack a nearby truck before being arrested.
+Due to fear of the figures he believed were following him, Davis drove hundreds of miles south with no destination.
+After becoming convinced that his car radio was communicating with him, he dismantled his vehicle to search for tracking devices he believed were hidden in it, and threw his keys into the desert.
+He walked along the side of the highway, where he was then picked up by a police officer, who escorted Davis to the passenger seat of his cruiser.

+Davis escaped from the patrol vehicle and was hospitalized due to a broken collarbone.
+Distressed about a conversation in the hospital over artifacts found in his X-ray scans, interpreted by him as "alien artifacts", he ran from the hospital.
+He attempted to carjack a nearby truck before being arrested.
 In jail, he stripped himself, broke his glasses and jammed the frames into a nearby electrical outlet, trying to open his cell door by switching the breaker.
 This failed, as he had been wearing non-conductive frames.
-He was then admitted to a mental hospital for two weeks.
+He was admitted to a mental hospital for two weeks.